 Root Knot Nematode Symptoms

 Root knot nematode can be spotted initially by stunted plant growth and a yellow color to the plant.
 To confirm the presence of this parasite, you can look at the roots of the affected plant.
-True to its name, this nematode will cause root knots or bumps to appear on the roots of most plants.
-They may also cause the root system to become deformed or harry.
+True to its name, this nematode will cause root knots or bumps to appear on

 The root knots and deformations prevent the plant from being to take up water and nutrients from the soil through its roots.
 This results in the stunted plant growth.

 Root Knot Nematode Control

 If crop rotation is not possible, the soil should be solarized followed by a year of being fallow.
 The solarization will eliminate the majority of the worms and the year of being fallow will ensure that the remaining pests have no where to lay their eggs.